How to Run a Good Workshop

 Workshops are hopeful things.
 They’re sold on so much promise, but that promise is often dashed as students discover their expert instructor is far from an expert at teaching them how to learn anything.

 For years I was a workshop guy: I taught them, I studied them, I even hired people to do them for other companies.
 I watched many instructors run them and I know the common mistakes.
 Here’s my best advice on how run a workshop people will love.

 Rule #1: A 3 hour lecture is not a workshop

 The word workshop implies that work will be done in a shop like atmosphere.
-This means the center of attention should be on the students doing work, not on the expert gloating in their own ego.
+This means the center of attention should be on the students doing work, not on the expert talking about their expertise.
 A cooking workshop means students cook things.
 A writing workshop means students write things.
 If most of your “workshop” is people not actually making anything, you should perhaps call it a class, a lecture, or a mistake.

-Most experts are terrible at teaching workshops because they are used to lecturing.
+Many experts are bad at teaching workshops because they are used to lecturing.
 A lecture has the spotlight on the speaker, but a workshop has the spotlight on each of the students.

 The skills involved in designing workshops are very different for this reason.
 Instead of crafting a message for people to listen to, a good workshop is crafted to give students the opportunity for guided instruction in doing things.
 Many workshops are born from lectures, which explains why those workshops are so boring.